-We did not really plan to go to Kitakyushu in the beginning, but as it was on our way from Hiroshima, it was strategically convenient to spend a night in that city before moving further.
+We did not really plan to go to Kitakyushu in the beginning.
+However, as it was on our way from Hiroshima, we decided to spend a night in that city before moving further.
 We booked a hotel in a walking distance from the central station.

 From the tourist booklets in the hotel we have learned that there was a castle located not so far from where we stayed.
 So, in the morning we decided to go there and take a look.
 The Kokura castle turned out to be a small and neat building, surrounded by a park where cherry blossoms were in their full bloom.
 As Kyushu is located relatively in the south, blooming starts a bit earlier there compared to Tokyo.